ditatechwriter/dita_stuff/ddac/mdita.md

 - HDITA - A DITA variant written in HTML5 rather than XML.
 - MDITA - A DITA variant written in Markdown rather than XML.
 This is based on GitHub-flavored Markdown but incorporates MultiMarkdown features for tables.

-MDITA is the real game changer for docs as code but we will need all 3 variants for a complete solution.
+MDITA is the real game changer for a docs-as-code approach for DITA but we will need all 3 variants for a complete solution.

 As with normal Markdown, you can include HTML tags, and in this case HDITA tags can be used in MDITA files.
 The use of HDITA tags allows important DITA features such as content referencing and content filtering.
 Use of HDITA tags is does not add sufficient complexity to the MDITA source that they interfere with ease of editing for non-DITA savvy reviewer.